JurisProject/juris-publications/Sections/14 - Looking Forward.md

 First, there is great strength in the "first mover" advantage, and only more-so in the context of the creation of the associated Jurist network.
 Bitcoin remained the dominant medium-of-exchange crypto currency despite thousands of competitors, many of which are technically superior.
 If all of the interested parties commit to the first mover, everyone has more of an incentive to improve the first mover, than to jump \(alone\) to an upstart platform.
 Juris has this advantage.
 Arbitration companies like JAMS persist because they have organized a registry of certified arbitrators.
 Juris intends not only to begin by partnering with such companies before launch, but to increase our pool through the Repchain protocol, which will allow the onboard of new Jurists.

-#### The Juris Repchain
+#### The Juris Reputation System

-In this context, the Repchain is potentially more important for the persistence of the Juris Protocol, and the Juris Platform, than simply being the first to move.
+In this context, the Reputation System is potentially more important for the persistence of the Juris Protocol, and the Juris Platform, than simply being the first to move.
 Stack Overflow was not the first place to talk about software, and Github was not the first place to distribute source code.
 But they are the dominant platforms today because they were a good place to develop, exhibit, and leverage a good reputation.
 And that reputation is only tangentially portable to other networks.
 This is the Juris Protocol's long term strength.
 Though most of the utility will be derived from open source software, the Juris master implementation will continue to thrive because of the power of the Proof of Judgment-based reputation system -- a novel innovation.

 #### Jurists